imixs/imixs-cloud/doc/FIREWALL.md

 	worker-2	ii.jj.kk.ll
 	worker-3	mm.nn.oo.pp

-you can do run the following script on each node to protect access from outside:
+you can do run the following `setup_ufw.sh` bash script on each node to protect access from outside:

+	$ ./setup_ufw.sh

+This is an example script with a rule set with a example rule set.

 	ufw allow ssh comment 'allow ssh access form anywhere' ufw allow 443 comment 'allow https only'